Code-Institute-Submissions/RNazarian1-ordak_gallery_MarResub/README.md

 ##### Milestone project 1 (Prepared for the User Code Institute/Centric Frontend Development module)

-Direct link to the project : [here.] (https://github.com/RNazarian1/ordak_gallery.git)
+Direct link to the project is [here.](https://github.com/RNazarian1/ordak_gallery.git)

 ### Project Goal
  No artist name no price tag.
 Think of an online gallery (focusing on painting) where is safe to browse and being inspired.
 The goal is not usual.
 Here the aim is ro establish a communication with the visitors and get their feedback and opinion on art pieces.
 It aims to earn the honest feedback from visitors without knowing the artist and the prices.
 By knowing the user's feeling it would be possible to instate a better communication in order to fullfill their art desire.
 The price is not the first aim but creating an environment for visitors to express their opinion and need via email.